-This is a face-to-face course; therefore, coming to class is important.
-I will randomly take attendance during some lecture days, which can consist of roll call, activity participation, question of the day submissions, etc. Therefore, if you miss class and attendance is taken, attendance points cannot be made up unless you provide university approved documentation (per the syllabus).
+This is a face-to-face course; therefore, actually coming to class is important.
+I will randomly take attendance during some lecture days, which can consist of roll call, activity participation, question of the day submissions, etc. Therefore, if you miss class and attendance is taken, you have forfeited any potential attendance points for that day unless you provide a university-excused absence documentation (per the syllabus).
 If you also miss class, you will be responsible for obtaining missed information from your classmates and/or reading the textbook.